-Wildfires can directly impact the public health and safety of a community.
-Specifically, the increased severity and frequency of wildfires and length of the fire season may result in additional injuries and deaths from burns and smoke inhalation, eye and respiratory illnesses and exacerbation of asthma, allergies, chronic obstructive pulmonary disease (COPD), COVID-19, and other cardiovascular diseases from air pollution (Stone et al., 2019; Centers for Disease Control and Prevention, 2020).
-Illness and injuries can also result from the release of toxins from inorganic burning material into the air, water, and soil.
-Wildfires also cause harmful indirect effects.
-Increased erosion and sediment loading can impair water quality and adversely affect drinking water.
-Moreover, evacuation, temporary displacement, and property damage from wildfire can have adverse physical and mental health effects (Hill et al., 2020).
+Wildfires can directly impact the public health and safety of communities.
+The increased severity and frequency of wildfires and length of the fire season may result in additional injuries and deaths from burns and smoke inhalation, eye and respiratory illnesses and exacerbation of asthma, allergies, chronic obstructive pulmonary disease (COPD), and other cardiovascular diseases from air pollution (Stone et al., 2019; Centers for Disease Control and Prevention, 2020).
+Illness and injuries can also result from the release of toxins from inorganic burning material into the water and soil.
+Post-fire flooding and landslides pose additional health risks and can further impair water quality.
+The resulting evacuations, temporary displacement, and infrastructure damage from wildfire also have adverse physical and mental health effects for those living and working in the affected area (Hill et al., 2020).